 Fortunately, WeMo’s app is pretty robust.
 In addition to scheduling — including sunrise and sunset offsets — it has an Away mode, which, when set, will turn your lights on and off randomly to make it look like you’re home.
 While less applicable for outdoor lights, it’s a good feature for indoor smart plugs.
-And, not only does WeMo’s plug work with Alexa and Google Assistant, but it’s also compatible with HomeKit — the only outdoor smart plug on this list with that ability.
+And, not only does WeMo’s plug work with Alexa and Google Assistant, but it’s also compatible with HomeKit which means you can use Siri as well.
 If it had the ability to control each outlet separately, this would be darn near perfect.

 If you’re invested in the Lutron Caseta family of smart light switches and smart plugs, then it’s worth taking a look at its outdoor smart plug.
 However, its high price of $80 — four times that of other outdoor smart plugs — and the fact that it only has one plug for its massive size moves it well down our list.
 Lutron’s plug also makes it harder to fit into covered outlets.
 While the plug itself has an on/off switch, you can also pair it with a remote ($20, sold separately) if you’re looking for an easy way to control it from inside.